reactplay/react-play/README.md

 npm install
 ```

-if you donot have `yarn` installed on your pc follow to below steps to install it.
+if you don't have `yarn` installed on your PC, follow the steps below to install it..

 **Windows**
 1. open your command prompt as administrator.